Stephen Conrad Stuntz: Life

-Graduating with a Bachelor of Science from the University of Wisconsin in 1899, Stuntz worked as an assistant at the university library and herbarium until 1902.
+Majoring in botany and geology, Stuntz graduated with a Bachelor of Science from the University of Wisconsin–Madison in 1899.
+He then worked as an assistant at the university library and herbarium until 1902.
 With Laurance Charles Burke, he produced the first newsletter for the UW‑Madison libraries called The Library Item in 1900.
 From 1902 to 1908, he was a cataloguer with the Library of Congress, and from 1908 to 1910 he was a bibliographer with the United States Department of Agriculture's Bureau of Soils.
 From 1910 until his death he was a botanist with the Office of Foreign Seed and Plant Introductions.

-In June 1907, Stephen married Lena G. Fitzhugh.
-He died of pneumonia in 1918.
+In June 1907, Stephen married Lena Greyson Fitzhugh, and together they had 5 children.

+In the 1910s, Stuntz became active in the Fairfax Historical Society, becoming the society's secretary.
+His son, Mayo Stuntz, would later become president of the same society.

+S.C.
+Stuntz died of pneumonia in 1918.

-Published major works: fiction
+Published works: fiction

 Under his pseudonym, Stephen Conrad, he wrote two humorous fiction works;